dlang/DIPs/DIPs/DIP1xxx-YS.md

 There are several library-only alternatives, however, they generally add noise to function calls, and/or require fundamental changes to how functions are defined.

-For example, in one of the proposed solutions, it is necessaryto call functions like so:
+For example, in one of the proposed solutions, it is necessary to call functions like so:

 ```d
 args!(add, a=>1, b=>1);